Irritable Bowel Syndrome

 Nausea is the sensation of having an urge to vomit.
 Vomiting is forcing the contents of the stomach up through the esophagus and out of the mouth.
-Nausea and vomiting are common symptoms of numerous conditions.
+Nausea (and less commonly vomiting) are common symptoms of numerous conditions, including IBS.
 Most of the time, they do not require urgent medical attention.

-However, if these symptoms continue for days, if they are severe, and/or if you cannot keep down any food or fluids, they may be signs of a more serious condition.
+If nausea (and particularly vomiting) continues without end, or if you cannot keep down any food or fluids, this may be a sign of a more serious condition.

 Seasickness or motion sickness